|

 *EDUCATIONAL (emphasis on educational,behavioral, social or emotional growth)

-hippotherapy is a special category within this division in which specially trained physical or occupational therapists take part in the lessons.)
+*MEDICAL (the use of therapists or psychologists as an integral part of this program;hippotherapy is a special category within this division in which specially trained physical or occupational therapists take part in the lessons.)

-Therapeutic riding is not yet covered by health insurance, so until this type of therapy is recognized by the health insurance community,
+Therapeutic riding is not yet covered by health insurance, so until this type of program is recognized by the health insurance community,the children and we here at Crosswinds Stablesare asking for your help.
+Through your donationsand sponsorships you will be helping us keep the costs affordable for the families who need our services.

 Donations and sponsorships will go to the children and the horses that keep the smiles on the faces of the children.